History and Results

 Formed Board of Directors and gained IRS-approved 501(c)3 not-for-profit status.

-Held events or hosted weekend gatherings in New Orleans, Washington, D.C., the San Francisco Bay area, New York, and Cambridge/Boston focused on various classmate-sponsored nonprofit Bridges, including Justice Aid, White Pony Express, Roots of Music, and Treme Neighborhood Association.
+Held events or hosted weekend gatherings in New Orleans, Washington, D.C., the San Francisco Bay area, Chicago, Cincinnati, New York, and Cambridge/Boston.

-Convened classmates with interest in human rights issues, currently working to develop an event related to judicial reform with overcrowded prisons as a broad topic, to be staged in New York in the spring of 2018, and live-streamed on social media.
+Convened classmates with interest in human rights issues, sponsoring a Jeffersonian Dinner related to judicial reform with overcrowded prisons as the topic, in New York in the spring of 2018.